Vaginal dryness alternative treatments

 There are many causes of vaginal dryness.
-It may be caused by reduced estrogen levels, infection, medications, and other things.
+It may be caused by reduced estrogen levels, infection, medicines, and other things.
 Before treating yourself, talk to your health care provider.

-Water-based lubricants work very well.
-Lubricants will moisten the vaginal lining for several hours, and the effect of a vaginal cream can last for up to a day.
+Water-based lubricants and vaginal moisturizers work very well.
+Lubricants will moisten the vaginal opening and lining for several hours.
+The effects of a vaginal cream can last for up to a day.

-Soybeans contain plant-based substances called isoflavones that weakly mimic the action of estrogen.
-A diet rich in soy foods would therefore be expected to improve symptoms of vaginal dryness.
-Research studies on isoflavones are ongoing, but so far the ideal sources or dose is still unknown.
+Soybeans contain plant-based substances called isoflavones.
+These substances have an effect of the body that is similar to estrogen, but weaker.
+Therefore, it would seem that a diet rich in soy foods would improve symptoms of vaginal dryness.
+There continues to be research in this area, but the ideal sources or dose is still unknown.
 Soy foods include tofu, soy milk, and whole soybeans (also called edamame).

 Reed SD, Newton KM, LaCroix AZ, Grothaus LC, Grieco VS, Ehrlich K. Vaginal endometrial, and reproductive hormone findings: randomized, placebo-controlled trial of black cohosh, multibotanical herbs, and dietary soy for vasomotor symptoms: the Herbal Alternatives for Menopause (HALT) Study.
 Menopause.
 2008;15(1):51-58.